 Tuition Fee Units for Full-Time PhD Students

-The full-time Basic Tuition Fee Unit is $1,715.16 per semester for Canadian citizens and permanent residents, and $2,401.22 for international students.
-Students entering a doctoral program for the first time may be eligible for a Doctoral Tuition Scholarship for the initial two years of registration, renewable for a further two consecutive years if progress is deemed satisfactory.
+The full-time basic tuition fee unit is $1,820.14 per semester for Canadian citizens, permanent residents, and $2,548.20 for international students.
+Students entering a Doctoral program for the first time may be eligible for a Doctoral tuition scholarship for the initial two years of registration, renewable for a further two consecutive years if progress is deemed satisfactory.

 The minimum fee for the Doctoral degree is nine full-time tuition fee units.
-See Graduate Programs Admissions and Regulations Section 7.1.6.
+See Admission to Doctoral Degrees in Admissions and Regulations.

 Fees for Undergraduate Courses